bmpenuelas/gfcc/README.md

 <br>
 <br>

-### :information_source: ClearCase-only helper wrappers:
+### :information_source: ClearCase automation commands:
-These do not have any git equivalent because they are exclusive to the ClearCase philosophy.
-The following are git-friendly wrappers that automate repetitive CC tasks:
+These do not have any git equivalent because they are exclusive to the ClearCase philosophy, they automate repetitive CC tasks or provide additional automated checks:

-:pushpin: **`gitcase ccheckout`**
+:pushpin: **`gfcc ccheckout`**

 | description | clearcase actions |
 | --- | --- |